-The sensor's big pixels and special dynamic-range management capabilities mean it should provide unprecedented low-light capability for still shooters, too.
-And that's not to mention the possibility of very low noise levels when using high ISOs to freeze action under more moderate lighting as well.
+The sensor's big pixels and special dynamic-range management capabilities mean it should provide unprecedented low-light capability for still shooters, too, and have very well-controlled noise levels when using high ISOs to freeze action under more moderate lighting as well.

-Sony will be shipping the A7S in the US market from July 2014.
+Sony started shipping the A7S in the US market from July 2014.
 And good news: Body-only list pricing is set at an impressively aggressive US$2,500!
-Suffice to say that we can't wait to get this camera in the lab for testing!

 The Sony A7S is clearly aimed at videographers -- but it offers a whole lot that should prove very exciting to stills photographers, too!